-This mission and the passion for it translates into a workplace that finds a way to help staff, residents, members, guests and family every day and in times of need.
-That help might take the form of a group effort to raise money for the family of a team member struck by tragedy.
-It might be as simple as offering a hug to someone having a bad day.
-Or it could be a program that pays for the student debt or tuition fees of team members.
+This mission and our passion for it translates into a workplace that finds a way to help staff, residents, members, guests and family every day and especially in times of need.
+It might be as simple as offering a kind word or air high-five to someone having a bad day.
+Or it could be a program that pays for citizenship or tuition fees of team members.
 It might be a class that helps you learn something to further your career.
-Our team isn’t bound by rules or stopped by obstacles.
 If someone needs something, we find a way to help.

 Uplifting team members goes well beyond offering a hug or kind words.
 Our benefits are outstanding.
 And we offer them to full-time, part-time and PRN team members.
-Our complete package of benefits includes comprehensive health care, continuing education, retirement savings, tuition for you and your family and much more.
+Our complete package of benefits includes comprehensive health care, continuing education, retirement savings, tuition assistance and much more.

-It’s no accident, given the lengths Goodwin House goes to uplift its members, that it was named one of the Top Workplaces in the Washington, D.C. area by The Washington Post.
-It’s also not surprising that 17% of the staff have served at Goodwin House for more than 10 years.
+It’s no accident, given the lengths Goodwin House goes to uplift its staff members, that it was named one of the Top Workplaces in the Washington, D.C. area by The Washington Post.
+It’s also not surprising that more than 20% of the staff have served at Goodwin House for more than 10 years.
 “People do leave sometimes,” says Casey.
 “But they often come back.”

 We hope you will join us.
 We hope that you will become a strong member of our family.
 We look forward to seeing you, and your family, grow and thrive among us.